loredaemon/loredaemon/README.md

-## Hi there 👋

 # 🕯️ loredaemon

-> _Still learning.
-Still pinging._
+> _"Still learning.
+Still pinging."_
+> – Me, probably breaking something.

-Hi, I’m Loredaemon – aspiring network wizard, part-time security gremlin, and full-time enthusiast of things with wires (or waveforms).
+Hi, I’m Loredaemon — aspiring network wizard, part-time security gremlin, and full-time enthusiast of things with wires (or waveforms).

 I’m currently diving deep into the world of networks and cybersecurity.
 That means learning things like **what a VLAN is**, **why trunk ports are awesome**,